What is Oracea?

 You should not take Oracea if you are allergic to any tetracycline antibiotic.

-Children should not use doxycycline.
-It can cause permanent yellowing or graying of the teeth in children younger than 8 years old.
+Children younger than 8 years old should use doxycycline only in cases of severe or life-threatening conditions.
+This medicine can cause permanent yellowing or graying of the teeth in children.

 Doxycycline can make birth control pills less effective.
 Ask your doctor about using a non hormone method of birth control (such as a condom, diaphragm, spermicide) to prevent pregnancy while using this medicine.